vinarmani/truf-node/CONTRIBUTING.md

 Please ensure that all the commits in your git history match the commit message [guidelines](#commit-messages) above.
 You can use `git rebase -i` to edit your commit history.

-5. Open a pull request to the `main` branch of the tsn-db repository.
+5. Open a pull request to the `main` branch of the tn-db repository.
 Please follow the PR template.
 If `main` updates while the PR is open, please update the branch with latest `main` (rebase or merge).

 6. Wait for a maintainer to review your PR.
 If there are any issues, you will be notified and you can make the necessary changes.

 ## License

-By contributing to tsn-db, you agree that your contributions will be licensed under its [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+By contributing to tn-db, you agree that your contributions will be licensed under its [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).